dchampion/crypto/doc/NumberTheory.md

 # [Lagrange's Theorem](<https://en.wikipedia.org/wiki/Lagrange%27s_theorem_(group_theory)>)

-The following, which is a consequence of Lagrange's theorem, is used above in the proof of Euler's theorem.

 For any [group](#groups) $G$, the order of every subgroup of $G$ divides the order of $G$.

 More specifically, the order of any element $g$ in group $G$ is the smallest integer $k$ such that $g^k = e$, where $e$ is the identity element of the group. $k$ thus divides the order of $G$.